meffie/virt-lab/README.md

       Install and remove sets of guests on a local hypervisor using cloud-init images.

-Guest set names are defined in the file `$HOME/virt-lab.cfg`.
+Guest set names (labs) are defined in the file `$HOME/virt-lab.cfg`.
 The `--config` option may be used to specify an alternate configuration file.

 ## Setup